iamerikg/Twitter-ETL-Airflow-AWS/README.md

 - pandas library installed (`pip install pandas`).
 - s3fs library installed (`pip install s3fs`).
 - Amazon Web Services (AWS) account with access to EC2 and S3 services.
+- Upgraded Twitter Developer account with access to Twitter API v2.

+## Twitter API v2 and Pricing

+This project is designed to work with Twitter API v2, as Twitter API v1 no longer supports extracting tweets.
+It's important to note that using Twitter API v2 might come with associated costs.
+Please refer to the [Twitter API Pricing](https://developer.twitter.com/en/pricing) page for information about pricing tiers and any potential fees.

 ## Configuration